PRUNERS/ReMPI/README.md

 "REMPI::<hostname>:  0:  Global validation code: 1939202000" is a hash value computed from MPI events.
 If you run this example code several times with REMPI_MODE=0, you will see that this hash value changes from run to run.
 This means this example code is MPI non-deterministic.
 Once you run this example code and record MPI events with REMPI_MODE=0, you can reproduce this hash value with REMPI_MODE=1.
 This means MPI events are reproduced.

-## 4. Run other examples
+## 3. Running other examples

-Assuming SLURM
+The following example script assumes the resource manager is SLURM and that ReMPI is installed in /usr/local.
+You must edit the example_x86.sh file othewise.

      cd example
      sh ./example_x86.sh 16
      ls -ltr .rempi # lists record files

-# Configuration Option
+# Configuration Options

 For more details, run ./configure -h